suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Required Checks {#required-checks}

 The RECOMMENDED process is to verify the signature of the manifest prior to parsing/executing any section of the manifest.
-This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a device receives an incompatible manifest.
+This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a Recipient receives an incompatible manifest.

-A device MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification, if
+A Recipient MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification, if
 - it expects to receive many incompatible manifests, and
 - it has power budget that makes signature verification undesirable.